DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-model.md

 ![Criteria and conclusions relationship](/img/criteria-conclusions-relationship.png)

-Here's a simplified representation of what the data would look like for the above example:
+A simplified representation of what the hierarchical data would look like for the above example:

 ```js
 const data = {